Troy Trojans: Tennis

 The Troy men's and women's tennis teams have a short but successful history in the sport.
 The women have won conference championships in the Atlantic Sun Conference and the Sun Belt Conference and received national rankings in various years.
 The men's team has won the 2010 and 2015 Sun Belt titles, finishing with rankings as high as #51 in the nation.

 Women's golf

-Just like the men's golf team, the women's golf team has a deep of history winning as well.
+Like the men's golf team, the women's golf team has a deep history of winning as well.
 In the NCAA's Division II, the Troy State women's golf team was one of the strongest teams in the nation in the 1980s, winning three national championships in 1984, 1986, and 1989.
 Despite the shorter history of the women's team, they've established themselves as proven winners.
-The women have been extremely successful recently, capturing three Sun Belt Conference titles and also receiving an individual at-large NCAA Regional berth for player Fátima Fernández Cano in 2016.
+The women have been successful recently, capturing three Sun Belt Conference titles and also receiving an individual at-large NCAA Regional berth for player Fátima Fernández Cano in 2016.